GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

         | Set Storage Path
         |--------------------------------------------------------------------------
         |
-        | This script allows us to override the default storage location used by
+        | This script allows you to override the default storage location used by
         | the  application.
 You may set the APP_STORAGE environment variable
         | in your .env file,  if not set the default location will be used
         |